 This transcript has been edited for clarity.

 Emily: Welcome back to Risen Motherhood.
 I’m Emily Jensen here with my sister-in-law, Laura Wifler.
 Today we are super excited.
 It’s been a while but we have a free printable up on our website for you guys at risenmotherhood.com.
 You’ll find it in our show notes and it is beautiful and flowery and springy.
 We all need spring right now.
 It is done by Anna from Copper Paper Company.
-You can find her at Copperpaperco.com and this printable features a verse, which stems onto our theme for the year, biblical literacy, Psalm 119: 10A, “With my whole heart I seek You.”
+You can find her at Copperpaperco.com and this printable features a verse, which stems onto our theme for the year, biblical literacy, Psalm 119: 10A, “With my whole heart I seek you.”
 It’s really beautiful.
 You might want to stick it in your Bible or stick it somewhere where you want that reminder that we long to spend our whole lives in worship of God.
 It’s beautiful.

 Laura: It’s gorgeous.
 Head over, get it, download it, put it in a frame, and pop it above your sink.
 Definitely do that and check out Anna.
 Today we are talking about how we feed our families.
 This is a complex scary topic because there are so many opinions on it.
 I feel like if you hop on Facebook, Emily, it’s petrifying if you see one of those articles and then you read the comments.
-That is [laughter] like a warzone in there.
+That is like a war zone in there.
 There’s so many fads, and diets, and ways of eating, and lifestyles of food or something.

 Emily: It’s a status symbol too.
 I feel like in our culture, the more you can eat certain ways, it says certain things about you and what you value and all of that.
 I feel like there is so much at stake with it sometimes.
 Whether we like it or not, food takes up a huge portion of everyone’s day.
 If you are a mom, when you are around your kids, they are always needing to eat.
 About the time you’re cleaning up the food and you’re like, “Hey guys, go play now,” they’re like, “It’s snack time.
 It’s meal time again, it’s meal time again.” [laughter]

 Laura: I know, “I’m hungy.
 I’m hungy.
 I’m hungy.”
 I think when you become a mom, generally, if you are the person who decides what your family lifestyle and culture is around food, if you have a husband who does that, we are super jealous of you. [laughter] But most moms usually seem to set the tone for food preferences.
 Then I know there’s a lot of stress as a new mom.
 “What do I feed my baby?
 What’s the first food they should have?”
-Should it be egg whites or avocado or all of these things?
+Should it be egg whites or avocado or all of these things?"
 There’s stress around that and so much different research about what it should be and allergies.
 Then you move on and progress in life and you’re wondering, “What do I even eat?” and, “Is gluten bad?” or, “Should I be eating more kale?” or, “Bacon is a new thing right now.”
 It’s so confusing out there and I think we all want to make wise food choices for our families but at the same time, it can be a real trap and I think something that Satan uses to very quickly get our focus on something else.

-Emily: We’re going to attempt to apply the Gospel to- [laughter]
+Emily: We’re going to attempt to apply the gospel to- [laughter]

 Laura: To food.